Ryehean/netflix-clone/README.md

 This is my Netflix-clone app.
-I created it using React JS and hosted it on Firebase.
+I created it using React JS, Axios, APIs and React Hooks.
+I am using Firebase to host.